livelihoods-and-landscapes/maplandscape/README.md

 #### Docker

 To deploy as a containerised Shiny application without Shiny Server (e.g. if deploying using Shiny Proxy) use the `Dockerfile` in the `/inst/` directory.
 This `Dockerfile` is based of a generic `maplandscape-base` image which is pre-built on top of Ubuntu 20.04 LTS and the rocker r-ver 4.1.2 image.
-It contains the system libraries and main R package dependencies used to build `maplandscape`.
+It contains the system libraries and main R package dependencies used to build maplandscape.

 ```
 docker build -t maplandscape .